home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 The `domain` and `name` are the same as with any other integration, but the `integration_type` is set to `virtual`.
 The logo for the domain of this virtual integration should be added to our [brands repository](https://github.com/home-assistant/brands/).

-The `iot_standard` is the standard this product uses for connectivity.
+The `iot_standards` is the standard this product uses for connectivity.
 In the example above, the U-tech ultraloq products use Z-Wave to integrate with Home Assistant.

 Result: